Who’s Blad? A Piss Fable Starring Tycho Brahe

 Then — tragedy.

+His bladder burst.
 Some say it didn’t kiss on the first date.
-Others say every drop went into the king’s royal Hawaiian Punch fountain.
+Others say every drop went into The Pimp King’s royal Hawaiian Punch fountain.

 The guests panicked.